 You cannot bring in the documents to any Wirral One Stop Shop.
 We will notify you here when they are to be reopened.

 If you or your partner is working, we may ask you for:

 - last two payslips if paid monthly

-We also need this information for any other adult who lives with you and is working.
+We may need this information for any other adult who lives with you and is working.

-If you are self-employed and the business is more than 12 months old we may ask to see a copy of your or your partner's profit and loss account or most recent business accounts for the last 12 months.
+If you are self-employed and the business is more than 12 months old and you have not claimed Universal Credit, we may ask to see a copy of your or your partner's profit and loss account or most recent business accounts for the last 12 months.

 If you are self-employed and the business is less than 12 months old please complete the self-employed earnings form.

-For any work or private pension payslips, training allowances, student grants, student loans, letter showing maintenance payments and any miscellaneous cash payments.
+For any work or private pension payslips, training allowance, student bursaries, student loans, letter showing maintenance payments and any miscellaneous cash payments.